Carnival Corporation & plc (CCL) Shares Down Despite Recent Market Volatility

-Carnival Corporation & plc (NYSE: CCL)’s stock price has decreased by -3.00 compared to its previous closing price of 9.99.
-However, the company has seen a -12.78% decrease in its stock price over the last five trading sessions.
+Carnival Corporation & plc (NYSE: CCL)’s stock price has decreased by -0.14 compared to its previous closing price of 8.73.
+However, the company has seen a fall of -12.74% in its stock price over the last five trading days.
 Barron’s reported on 12/11/22 that Giant Fund Dumps Carnival Stock, Buys Snap, Warner Bros., and Baker Hughes

 Is It Worth Investing in Carnival Corporation & plc (NYSE: CCL) Right Now?